 Take A Haunted LaZoom or Gray Line Ghost Tour

-How many times have you spied a purple bus with eyelashes tearing down the streets of Asheville full of giggling people?
+How many times have you spied a purple bus with eyelashes tearing down the streets of Asheville, full of giggling people?
 That’s LaZoom.
-LaZoom offers a variety of comedy tours, family-friendly as well as 21+.
+LaZoom offers a variety of comedy tours, family-friendly as well as 21+ ones.

-The LaZoom Ghosted Comedy Tour is one of the best Asheville fall activities where you get to sit back and relax.
+The LaZoom Ghosted Comedy Tour is one of the best Asheville fall activities to sit back and relax.
 Walk into a kitschy bar full of cat pillows and rubber chickens.
 Our one-hour tour took us through Downtown Asheville as the city’s ghosts hopped on and off the bus.
 Each character shares the darker history of the city.
 Think murderers, thieves, and famous dead people while you sip on beverages from their bar in your own personal cooler.
-Purchase tickets in advance, and get there early as you board the bus based on your arrival order.
+Purchase tickets in advance.
+Get there early as you board the bus based on your arrival order.

 If LaZoom looks too wild or cheesy for you (Zelda Fitzgerald did hump a bush in the rain), we’ve also enjoyed Gray Line Trolley’s Ghost Tour, which integrates history with ghosts.